Anc3vt/ini/README.md

 Examine other API in class Ini.java.
-You can add/remove lines, sections, comments, define comment char to ";" or "#", turn on and turn off ignoring case e.t.c Also you can merge few ini data to one by:
+You can add/remove lines, sections, comments, define comment char to ";" or "#", turn on and turn off ignoring case e.t.c Also you can merge several ini data to one by:

 <pre>
 ini.merge(iniMegreWith);